 Scouting isn’t school.
 We don’t sit the Scouts down in the meeting room and teach them Scout skills like a teacher might lecture a class.
 Scouting’s classroom is the great outdoors; Scouts teach each other and learn from their experiences, and so become better learners and better teachers.
 The lessons learned not only sustain a Scout and his patrol for the weekend, but instill the confidence and ability to succeed in life on their own terms, where others are merely going through the motions.

-Image: Ryan Tyler Smith / Flickr Creative Commons licenseThis post What aren’t they learning in school? first appeared on Bobwhite Blather.
+Image: Ryan Tyler Smith / Flickr Creative Commons licenseThis post first appeared on Bobwhite Blather.